-As people live longer and longer, it’s becoming more common not to want to give up work in your late 50’s and 60’s.
+As people live longer and longer, it’s becoming more common not to want to give up work in your late 50s and 60s.
 Many people still feel they have the energy and desire to work and continue developing their skills, contributing to society, and doing what they love.
 That’s why there are a growing number of older workers looking for a job.
-While it may feel a little disheartening at times to be significantly older than other people applying for jobs, we want to show you why being older can be advantageous.
+While it may feel a little disheartening at times to be significantly older than other people applying for jobs, we want to show you why being an older worker can be advantageous.

 What are the advantages of being an older worker?